haraka/Haraka/docs/plugins/access.md

 To enable the **access** plugin, add an entry (access) to config/plugins.
 Then add entries to the config files for the addresses or patterns to block.

+## Upgrading

 When upgrading from the rdns\_access, mail\_from.access, and rcpt\_to.access
-plugins, be sure to remove them from config/plugins, upon pain of wasted CPU cycles.
+plugins, be sure to remove the plugins from config/plugins, upon pain of wasted CPU cycles.

+There is no need to modify your black/white lists in any way.

+If you just want the new plugin to work exactly like the old trio it replaces, add this section to _config/access.ini_:

+    [check]
+    any=false
+    conn=true
+    helo=false
+    mail=true
+    rcpt=true

 ### Checking ACL results